-3.1 Subsidiaries and Affiliated Companies-In accordance with IAS27, the Company accounts for investments in subsidiaries, joint ventures and associates at cost.
+- 3.1 Subsidiaries and Affiliated Companies-In accordance with IAS 27, the Company accounts for investments in subsidiaries, joint ventures and associates at cost.
 An affiliated company is an entity which is not controlled by the Company but for which the Company is able to exert significant influence over the decisions on financial and operating or business policies.
 If the Company has 20% but no more than 50% of the voting rights of another entity, the Company is presumed to have significant influence over the entity.
-However, some of the entities in which the Company holds less than 20% has been classified as affiliated companies due to significant influence achieved by combined interests held by MC or other affiliates.
+However, some of the entities in which the Company holds less than 20% has been classified as affiliated companies due to significant influence achieved by combined interests held by MC or other affiliates. - 3.2 Foreign Currency Translations and Transactions-Items in the financial statements denominated in foreign currencies are recorded at the exchange rate in effect at the transaction date, and monetary items are retranslated at the exchange rate as at the fiscal year end.
+Nonmonetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
+Gains or losses from foreign currency transactions, such as those resulting from the settlement of foreign receivables or payables during the period, are recognized in "Sundry loss-net" in the statements of profit and loss in such period.
+The difference arising from the retranslation of monetary items is recognized in "Sundry loss-net" in the statements of profit and loss.